jgstern/STORI_singlenode/README.md

 # TODO
 - make the end-to-end example more detailed & complete
 - better parameterize the various file paths at the beginning of each of the scripts, so that setup doesn't require updating the beginning of each script

+# Comparison
+1. STORIcontrol.pl is now STORIcontrol.py
+	I refactored STORIcontrol from Perl to Python, to help me learn Python.
+This means you'll need to have a working install of Python 2.7, and invoke STORIcontrol with
+		  >python STORIcontrol.py
+	STORIcontrol.py still needs to run in background to monitor convergence and continue runs as necessary, but the overhead is low.
+2. The more runs you start, the slower everything goes [assuming only 1 core]
+	I changed beginSTORI.pl and continueSTORIfast_t.pl to kick off new STORI.pl PIDs rather than submit new jobs to a job scheduler.
+3. Wall-clock limit for STORI.pl is uniform and now controlled by maxRuntime in STORIcontrol.py
+	In the future I would like to make this limit adaptive and a unique property of each run.
+4. Comparing CPU hours until convergence between different runs is now complicated, since more running STORI.pl processes mean slower performance.
+The runtime attribute should instead be thought of as "total process wall time for this run".
+5. Fixed divide by zero bug in sub DecideReduction of STORI.pl.

+Eventually I would like to integrate STORIstats with STORIcontrol, and rewrite the methods for saving and reading the job_data_STORI file to use JSON.